GeminiReaper/securemi/README.md

-Working on dat lock screen with the help of Pi-Lock
+Working on dat lock screen with the help of Pi-Locker